Creative, Unique and Meaningful Ideas for Intentional Gift Giving

 Environmentally friendly and healthy gifts

 Environmentally friendly and healthy gifts can help the recipient acquire some of the things that they’ve been wanting to get but felt like they couldn’t invest in for themselves.
 Let’s face it, a once-in-a-while investment in something that’s more sustainable or is healthier overall may feel like a lot if you’re buying it for yourself.
-If you’re buying it for someone else, you’re helping them to reach their lifestyle goals.
+If you’re buying it for someone else, you’re helping them to reach their lifestyle goals, and you’re getting to enjoy intentional gift giving.

 - Glass jars for storage